Adaptive versus Static Multi-oracle Algorithms, and Quantum Security of a Split-key PRF: A General Adaptive-to-static Reduction for Multi-oracle Algorithms

 \subsection{Applications}

-To demonstrate the usefulness of our adaptive-to-static compiler, we briefly discuss two results from the literature, where the adaptivity of the attacker was explicitly declared as an obstacle in the security proof, and where dealing with it complicated the proof substantially.
-In both cases, these complications could be avoided/removed by means of our adaptive-to-static compiler.
+To demonstrate the usefulness of our adaptive-to-static compiler, we briefly discuss three results from the literature.
+For two of them, the adaptivity of the attacker was explicitly declared as an obstacle in the security proof, and dealing with it complicated the proof substantially.
+These complications could be avoided/removed by means of our adaptive-to-static compiler.
+For the third one, we can immediately strengthen one of the results, which is restricted to hold for static multi-oracle adversaries, by dropping this restriction via our compiler.